Ankitasareen/Encaps/README.md

 # ENCAPS   ![](static/favicon-32x32.png)

-### A ML curated study tool deployed on web that helps the students to prepare with their tests and assignments at the last moment.sunglasses ###
+### A ML curated study tool deployed on web that helps the students to prepare with their tests and assignments at the last moment. sunglasses ###

 # What on earth is this ?